Puerto Rico Highway 8

 Puerto Rico Highway 8 (PR-8) is a main highway that serves as a third route from San Juan, Puerto Rico to Carolina, Puerto Rico; the others being PR-3 and PR-26.
 It is, still, a highly congested highway, noticeable when congestion jams are found on PR-17, where PR-8 begins, and it continues to PR-3.
 The first kilometers of PR-8 (east of PR-17) were known before as Puerto Rico Highway 4, but the Department of Transportation renumbered the entire highway PR-8 and there is no longer a PR-4.
 It ends at PR-3 near Carolina with a length of about 4.0 km.

 Route description

 Puerto Rico Highway 8 begins at PR-17 interchange in Oriente, just south of the Teodoro Moscoso Bridge and west of the Mall of San Juan, with two lanes per direction.
-Then, the route goes to the east trough Sabana Llana Norte just before Avenida Iturregui intersection, where it turns southeast until its eastern terminus at PR-3 interchange between Sabana Llana Norte and Sabana Llana Sur.
+Then, the route goes to the east through Sabana Llana Norte just before Avenida Iturregui intersection, where it turns southeast until its eastern terminus at PR-3 interchange between Sabana Llana Norte and Sabana Llana Sur.
 Beyond its eastern terminus, the avenue continues south until its terminus in Parque Escorial, a neighborhood development located in San Antón, Carolina.
 In this segment, the road has three lanes per direction.